Armenia’s tech sector receives strong boost from Russian migrants

 Can a small, economically fragile and geopolitically vulnerable country bet on technology development to forge a brighter future?
-The answer is yes, believe top Armenian researchers, industry leaders, and decision-makers within and outside the country.
+The answer is yes, believe top Armenian researchers, industry leaders and decision-makers within and outside the country.

 Armenia's technology sector has seen remarkable growth over the past decade, with a fourfold increase in its IT workforce to around 44,000 professionals by late 2022 – more than 5% of the country’s workforce – fuelling a growth rate exceeding 20% annually.
 High-tech now contributes nearly 6% to the country's total exports, according to the World Bank.